Curran Renewable Energy

 Curran Renewable Energy, a wood pellet manufacturer, sells in both the US and Canadian markets from domestic market big box stores including Tractor Supply and Lowe’s to mom & pop shops.
 This is made easier as Pat explains through the local port of Ogdensburg along with Port de Valleyfield just 50 miles away in Quebec and 85 miles to the Port of Montreal.
-Curran has also become SBP Certified and sells to Europe and Scandinavia making the ports even more important to their business.
-Pat adds that the greatest new opportunity for manufacturers in the region comes from the CN Railway that leaves St Lawrence County and goes direct to Montreal.
+Curran sells to Europe and Scandinavia making the ports even more important to their business.
+Pat adds that the greatest new opportunity for manufacturers in the region comes from CSX Transportation that leaves St Lawrence County and goes direct to Montreal.

 There is a lot of sweat equity here between our businesses.

 Producing Biofuel11 Years

 A Local Business Whose Success is in the Numbers

 Curran Renewable Energy keeps the local economy going and St. Lawrence County helps this local business continue to thrive and grow.